MeesumAshary/tomagotchi/Planning/user-stories.md

 ## Stretch Goals

 ### Bronze
+As a user i want to have a how to play button throughout the game.
 "As a player it's nice to not have my tamagotchi suffer because my life got too busy."
 "As a player I like to have choices for what to feed my tamagotchi."
 "I liked when the app greets me with fanfare and confetti!"